bbauska/TUMx-DWAPNx/README.md

   style="border: 2px solid #000000; width:40%;" />
 </p>

-Welcome to the language basics module!
+<p>Welcome to the language basics module!</p>

-Together with HTML and cascading style sheets, JavaScript is one of the core technologies for building websites.
-However, JavaScript is not only for building websites, it can also be used for game development and application development.
+<p>Together with HTML and cascading style sheets, JavaScript is one of the
+core technologies for building websites.
+However, JavaScript is not only for building websites, it can also be used for game development and application development.</p>

-While JavaScript may resemble general-purpose programming languages, such as C, for instance, it still has very distinct features.
+<p>While JavaScript may resemble general-purpose programming languages,
+such as C, for instance, it still has very distinct features.</p>

-For instance, it is an interpreted language that does not require data typing and its code is being evaluated during program execution.
+<p>For instance, it is an interpreted language that does not require data
+typing and its code is being evaluated during program execution.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ 14 covered in this module (11) ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center">